Life after treatment

 - Talk to a medical professional about your risk of recurrence.

-- Focus on what you can control – for example, being involved in your follow-up appointments and making changes to your lifestyle.
+- Focus on what you can control – for instance, being involved in your follow-up appointments and making changes to your lifestyle.

 - Join a support group to discuss your concerns with other people who have had cancer.
-Ask your treatment centre or call Cancer Council 13 11 20 to find out about face-to-face, online and telephone support groups.
+Ask your treatment centre or call Cancer Council 13 11 20 to find out about face-to-face, telephone and online support groups.

-- Speak to a counsellor if the fear of recurrence is overwhelming.
-The counsellor may be able to help you balance your thinking or have a more helpful frame of mind.
+- Speak to a counsellor, psychologist or social worker if you are finding that the fear of recurrence is overwhelming.
+They may be able to help you balance your thinking or have a more helpful frame of mind.

 View the Cancer Council NSW editorial policy.